 However, how we view our relationship with land and sea could be make-or-break for our civilisation and also help determine the fate of every other creature on Earth.
 The world is suffering massive ecosystem degradation, unprecedented wildlife decline and extinctions—all of this in the face of possible runaway climate change.

 Governments and businesses now have an opportunity to take a critical, collective step to arrest this decline: to agree to protect at least 30 percent of the world on land and sea.
-That opportunity is coming soon: 196 governments are scheduled to meet in Kunming, China in October 2020 to adopt new global biodiversity targets.
+That opportunity is coming soon: 196 governments are scheduled to meet in Kunming, China in early 2021 to adopt new global biodiversity targets.
 The current set of global goals to end biodiversity loss and restore ecosystems, known as the Aichi Targets, expires next year.

 If adopted in 2021, this new framework will act as the world’s roadmap for wildlife and habitat conservation, as well as updating countries’ goals for conservation and sustainable use of living resources.
 The new framework should also better align with the global Sustainable Development Goals, driving home the critical role of nature in human health and well-being.

 Right now, the current protected areas targets for biodiversity conservation are 17 percent for land and 10 percent for oceans, and the world is getting pretty close to meeting the terrestrial target.
 So, what would 30 percent look like?
 Firstly, let’s be clear: any protection goal isn’t an excuse to over-exploit and trash anywhere that lies outside of ‘protected areas.’
 We’ve already encroached on nature too much, and need to roll back the impacts from production and consumption where we can.